pandoc-ext/fonts-and-alignment/docs/output.md

 ensuring consistent results across both LaTeX/PDF and HTML formats.[^1]

 The filter relies on Pandoc's `fenced_divs` and `bracketed_spans` extensions, which are typically enabled by default.
-In the uncommon event that these extensions are disabled, the Lua filter will be unable to interpret the corresponding divs and spans correctly, causing them to appear as raw text in the rendered output.
+In the unlikely event that these extensions are disabled, the Lua filter will display a terminal warning and pass over the corresponding divs and spans, causing them to appear as raw text in the rendered output.

 ## Bracketed Spans and Fenced Divs Invocations